DavidJGrimsley/PokePages/PWA_SETUP.md

 So: 10 *design files* that are not strictly required for the PWA but are recommended for branding and stores.

-Additionally, running `npm run copy:pwa-icons` will copy the Smartutilify files (favicons and pwa icons) into `public/icons` so your PWA will have the correct sizes in `public/icons/`.
+Additionally, running `npm run copy:pwa-icons` will copy the Smartutilify files (favicons and pwa icons) into `public/icons` and `public/images/icons` so your PWA will have the correct sizes available.
 After copying, the only missing items for PWA will be the store icons (app store, play store), social share assets, and mask SVG (if you want a real one).

 ## Should you use both generators (expo-assets-generator + Smartutilify)?
 Yes — they're complementary: